MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 ---
 title: Use packages from Maven Central
-description: How to use packages from Maven upstream ms.service: azure-devops-artifacts ms.topic: conceptual ms.date: 02/15/2022
+description: How to use packages from Maven Central upstream source ms.service: azure-devops-artifacts ms.topic: conceptual ms.date: 11/10/2023
 monikerRange: '<= azure-devops'
 "recommendations": "true"
 ---